Aquerr/Koth/README.md

 ## Donation

 Creation of this plugin is really a time consuming task.
-If you would like to support me then you can send me some cookies through [PayPal](https://www.paypal.me/aquerr)
+If you would like to support me then you can star this repo or send me some cookies through [PayPal](https://www.paypal.me/aquerr).